Mar5bar/VisualPDEInputs/README.md

-# VisualPDESliders
+# VisualPDEInputs
-A tiny Javascript file that enables you to include HTML sliders that can interact directly with VisualPDE.com simulations running in iframes.
+A tiny Javascript file that enables you to include HTML elements that can interact directly with VisualPDE.com simulations running in iframes.
 Just include it in your document and away you go.

 ## Examples
-A set of examples is provided in ``index.html``, which can be explored live [here](https://mar5bar.github.io/VisualPDESliders/).
+A set of examples is provided in ``index.html``, which can be explored live [here](https://mar5bar.github.io/VisualPDEInputs/).

 ## Usage
-Include ``vpde-sliders.js`` or ``vpde-sliders.min.js`` in your HTML.
+Include ``vpde-inputs.js`` or ``vpde-inputs.min.js`` in your HTML.
 ```
-<script src="path/to/vpde-sliders.js" defer></script>
+<script src="path/to/vpde-inputs.js" defer></script>
 ```

 This defines a new ``vpde-slider`` HTML element that posts messages to VisualPDE simulations running in iframes.